pcastellazzi/python-project/README.md

 ```

 This template comes with an initialization script.
 It will not run unless
-you use the flat `--trust` with `copier`.
+you use the `--trust` flag with `copier`.
 The script is available at
 <https://github.com/pcastellazzi/python-project/blob/master/post_generation.sh>
 for you to review.
 Its purpose is to initialize the git repo.
 If you want to
 do it manually, proceed to: